reportingandinsights/ri-assistant/knowledge_transfer.md

    PINECONE_API_KEY = "replace-with-token"
    ```

-### 📝 Code Storage: Github Common Code Repository
+### 📝 Document Storage: Github
 This [Github repo](https://github.com/reportingandinsights/common-code) stores unorganized code snippets from various reports that are helpful to reuse.
+The folder documents in this repository stores all of the Google Drive documentation.
 The chatbot uses all the files in this repository for its data.

+Login using the reporting and insights email.

-The chatbot needs a [Fine-grained access token](https://github.com/settings/personal-access-tokens) to read the Github folders in this repository.
+The chatbot needs a [Fine-grained access token](https://github.com/settings/personal-access-tokens) to read and clone the Github folders in both repositories.

+Because I was not able to get a Google Drive API token to read the documentation in the Google Drive directly, I had to upload the documents to Github.
+This allows the chatbot to clone the repository and read all the files to send them to Pinecone.

 This token:
 - does not expire (as of 01/09/25)
-- can only access the common-code repository to read metadata and file contents
+- can only access the ri-assistant and common-code repository to read metadata and file contents

 If the lack of expiration is a security concern, you can regenerate the token to add an expiration date using the following steps.
 Note that if you do you will also need to replace the token.

 **Regenerating the Token**
 1) Click on Regenerate Token and choose an expiration date
-2) Under Repository Access, only give access to reportingandinsights/common-code
+2) Under Repository Access, give access to reportingandinsights/common-code and reportingandinsights/ri-assistant
 3) Add Read-only access to Contents (metadata access is automatically enabled)
 4) Save and replace the old token with the new token in two places: the Streamlit website and locally in the `secrets.toml` folder with

    ```
    GITHUB_PERSONAL_ACCESS_TOKEN = "replace-with-token"
    ```